zer-dex-coin/MN-Script/README.md

 ```
 masternode outputs
 ```
-will give you something like this: you will only need anote what are between ""
+will give you something like this: you will only need a note what are between ""
 ```
 txhash: "7a1ebb4baadf9ff39bbbfc2d58fd57ff15b65a5096069c8b232d3d312fb4xxxx",
 outputidx: 1